keejelo/EasyDialogBox/README.md

 <br />

 ## Motivation
 I started this when I needed a multipurpose dialogbox for my own projects.
-Not wanting to be dependant on any libraries I wrote this dialogbox module using only plain Javascript.
+Not wanting to be dependant on any libraries, I wrote this dialogbox module using only plain Javascript.
 If anyone else finds this useful that's great.<br /><br />
 Although dialogboxes has got a "bad rap" in the web-world, I still think they have their use when used correctly and in the right settings.

 <br />